1997–98 Golden State Warriors season: Off-season

-The 1997–98 Golden State Warriors season was the 52nd season for the Golden State Warriors in the National Basketball Association, and their 36th season in the San Francisco Bay Area.
 The Warriors received the eighth overall pick in the 1997 NBA draft, and selected center Adonal Foyle out of Colgate University.
-The Warriors also moved into their new arena, known as The Arena in Oakland.
-During the off-season, the team acquired second-year center Erick Dampier from the Indiana Pacers, and Brian Shaw from the Orlando Magic.
-Early into the regular season, they traded B. J. Armstrong to the Charlotte Hornets in exchange for Muggsy Bogues and second-year guard Tony Delk.
-However, under new head coach P.J.
-Carlesimo, the Warriors struggled losing their first nine games, which led to an awful 1–14 start.
+After playing their home games at the San Jose Arena the previous season, the team moved back into their renovated arena, which was renamed as The Arena in Oakland.
+During the off-season, the Warriors acquired second-year center Erick Dampier and Duane Ferrell from the Indiana Pacers, acquired Brian Shaw and David Vaughn from the Orlando Magic, and hired P.J.
+Carlesimo as their new head coach.